naseef012/hotel_booking_api/README.md

      * pass json object contain username and password.
 2. login route - `http://localhost:9890/api/login`
      * pass json object contain username and password.
-3. other crud route are in secureApi -  `localhost:9890/secureApi/user`.
+3. other crud route are in secureApi -  `localhost:9890/secureApi/book`, `localhost:9890/secureApi/customer`, `localhost:9890/secureApi/checkin`, `localhost:9890/secureApi/checkout`
-     * In all GET, PUT, DELETE and POST request pass `token` in header which you get in login response.
+     * In all GET and POST request pass `token` in header which you get in login response.

 Example object for login request (body as JSON object) -